rkwai/the-way/README.md

 ## How to Use
 1. Install and authenticate the Codex CLI.
-2. Clone this repo and adjust names to your organisation.
+2. Clone this repo, adjust names to your organisation, and fill in any required context (e.g. `agent-data-sources/`).
-3. For each agent (`agents/*.yaml`), execute the listed workflows by running the referenced tasks in order (e.g. `codex run agents/tasks/analysis-market-demand.yaml`).
+3. From the repository root, start a Codex session so it loads `workspace.yaml` (for example, run `codex --cd /path/to/the-way`).
-4. After each task, update the relevant doc in `agent-artifacts/` and append evidence to the matching log under `changelog/`.
+4. Launch the agent you need (`data`, `backend`, or `frontend`) from inside the CLI; Codex will step through the workflows declared in `agents/<agent>.yaml`.
-5. Only mark a cycle complete when the artifact and log both reflect the latest work.
+5. Let each agent drive the creation or refresh of the linked artifacts and logs.
+Review the updates, make any company-specific edits, and commit when the documentation and changelog entries reflect the latest cycle.

 ## Repository Map
 ```